dgmouris/zero_to_api/README.md

 ## Djoser we installed it, but we haven't used it yet
 - Djoser will allow you to sign up users and deal with all of the complications of doing that.
-- You'll need to add a dummy backend for email.
+- You'll need to add a dummy backend for email, you'll need to configure one at some point if you want to deploy.
 ```python
 EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend'
 ```